 Based on the results obtained by this study, the quality factor is the most important factor among other factors in the CSC.
 Integrating a circular economy into the supply chain requires that recycling operations play a vital role in the supply chain.
 Special attention is paid to the waste management approach based on 3R, including Reuse, Repair, and Recycling.
 Applying this approach leads to the goal of zero waste.
 Quality is of particular importance in several respects, like recycling end-of-life products to other products with similar or higher quality in upcycling and recycling the main components of end-of-life products to energy and materials used in downcycling; for example, the use of higher quality materials in recycling in the CSC related to 3D printing platforms (Sun et al., 2020) and recycling electronic vehicle batteries in the framework of the CSC (Garrido-Hidalgo et al., 2020).
 The quality factor also adds this critical capability to the CSC so that reverse motion and closed loop can be used in the supply chain.
 The quality factor produces effective results in the supply chain, including material recycling, reduced waste production, and reduced over-harvesting of non-renewable resources.
-For example, the recycling of wind turbine blades in Europe in the CSC can be summarized as follows:
+For example, the recycling of wind turbine blades in Europe in the CSC using reverse motion (Rentizelas et al., 2021).
+In general, the critical aspects of the quality factor in the CSC can be summarized as follows: